Nimbus (motorcycle): "Stovepipe"

 The first Nimbus motorcycle had a four-cylinder inline engine of 746 cc capacity, which drove the rear wheel through a shaft drive rather than the belt usually used at that time and had a power output of approximately 10 hp.
 Its top speed was around 85 km/h with a sidecar fitted.
 It had front wheel leading link sprung suspension and a technically advanced rear wheel swinging arm arrangement.
 The machine soon acquired the nickname of Kakkelovnsrør ("Stovepipe") due to the large diameter, round pipe between the saddle and handlebars which as well as forming the top tube of the bike’s frame, served as the fuel tank.
 Two more machines were constructed in 1919, but series production did not begin until 'Fisker & Nielsen' became a limited liability company in 1920.

 Disappointed by poor sales of the Type 'A' machine, Fisker began entering the Stovepipe in all the races that he could, often with a sidecar attached and built up a good reputation for the model.
-The 'Stovepipe' was technically improved along the way, mainly in details, but also with the two main types of fronts forks, which distinguished the Type 'A' (shown) from the Type 'B' which had trailing links.
+The 'Stovepipe' was technically improved along the way, mainly in details, but also with the two main types of fronts forks, which distinguished the Type 'A' (shown) from the Type 'B' which had trailing link sprung suspension.
 However, the introduction of a sales tax on motorcycles in 1924 and an economic recession resulted in production being discontinued from 1926 after some 1,300 machines had been produced.